igvteam/igv-webapp/index.md

 # Supported browsers

-IGV-Web and igv.js require a modern web browser with support for Javascript ECMAScript 2015.
+IGV-Web requires a modern web browser with support for Javascript ECMAScript 2015.
 We test on the latest versions of Chrome, Safari, Firefox, and Edge.
 Internet Explorer (IE) is not supported.